kevinfaveri/vue-twemoji-picker/docs/docs/changelog/index.md

 ## 5.5.0

 - Major visual rework
+- Some code refactoring for spreading of props for TwemojiTextarea
+- Style has changed to stylus
 - Disabled props in components (textarea and picker) now have specific names: emojiPickerDisabled and textareaDisabled
+- componentColor prop in TwemojiTextarea now accepts only a string which represents a valid CSS color
+- pickerCloseOnClickaway prop added to TwemojiPicker

 ## 5.4.1